 In the case that $T$ has a Parseval frame of iterations, i.e. $\gamma_p(T)$ is positive, clearly $\gamma(T)$ is also positive and $\gamma(T)\leqslant\gamma_p(T)$.
 However, these two indices are not always equal for certain operators.
-For instance, we provide an example of an operator $T$ where $\gamma(T)=1$ and $\gamma_p(T)=\infty$.
-Also, note that there exist operators with Parseval index zero and positive general index (operators similar to contractions but with norm bigger than one that have adjoint strongly stable.)
-All the results concerning the index of an operator are presented in Section \ref{index} .
+For instance, we provide an example of an operator $T$ with $\gamma(T)=1$ and $\gamma_p(T)=\infty$.
+Also, note that there exist operators with Parseval index zero and positive general index (i.e., operators similar to contractions but with norm greater than one that have strongly stable adjoint).
+All the results concerning the index of an operator are presented in Section \ref{index}.

-Using Theorem \ref{existencia} and the fact that an operator $T$ is similar to a contraction if and only if its adjoint $T^*$ also possesses this property, we get immediately the following result.
+Using Theorem \ref{existencia} and the fact that an operator $T$ is similar to a contraction if and only if its adjoint $T^*$ is also similar to a contraction, we get immediately the following result.

-\begin{theorem} Let $T\in\cB(\HH)$ .
+\begin{theorem} Let $T$ be a bounded linear operator on $\HH$.
 Assume that $T$ has a frame of iterations.
 Then $T^*$ has a frame of iterations if and only if $T$ is strongly stable. \end{theorem}

-Observe that if a bounded operator $T$ and its adjoint $T^*$ both admit a frame of iterations, a necessary consequence is that both are strongly stable.
-We term this latter property {\em joint strong stability}.
+If a bounded operator $T$ admits a frame of iterations, and so does its adjoint $T^*$, then both operators must be strongly stable.
+We refer to this joint requirement as {\em joint strong stability}.

-In Section \ref{full range}, we examine in detail the joint strong stability in the setting of vector-value Hardy spaces.
+In Section \ref{full range}, we examine in detail the joint strong stability in the setting of vector-valued Hardy spaces.
 With the rich structure of the functional models and using the theory of {\em minimal dilations} of Nagy and Foias \cite{NFBK10} we were able to link the joint strong stability with the concept of {\em full range} shift-invariant subspaces of the Hardy spaces.
-The theory of full range invariant subspaces were developed by Helson in the sixties \cite{H}.
+The theory of full range invariant subspaces was developed by Helson in the sixties \cite{H}.

-This connection allow us to construct frames of iterations by the adjoint of the shift operator in the models of the Hardy spaces to then be transferred to the abstract setting of the Hilbert spaces.
-In particular, in section \ref{optimal} we developed a method to construct {\em optimal} frames for contractions with the joint strongly stability property.
-Optimality here means minimum number of generators.
+This connection enables the construction of frames of iterations via the adjoint of the shift operator in Hardy space models.
+These are then transferred to the abstract Hilbert space setting.
+In particular, in Section 6 we develop a method for obtaining optimal frames for contractions satisfying the joint strong stability property.
+Optimality here refers to minimizing the number of generators.